DrSquare/prompt_engineering/README.md

 **Under the hood:**

+- At T = 0, the output becomes deterministic and only the outcome with max probability is chosen.
+This is useful for debugging.
+Note that the output can change even with T = 0 in production due to differences in system prompts and numerical computation differences from different hardware, etc.
 -   At T = 1, the model's raw predictions are used as-is
 -   At T > 1, the probability distribution becomes more uniform (flattened)
 -   At T < 1, the probability distribution becomes more concentrated (sharpened)